Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you wish to speak with a judge about your or someone else's case, you may only do so at a scheduled hearing, the judges are not allowed to speak to you otherwise.
 You may write a letter to the judge, but the letter will become part of the court file and will be part of the public record.

-If it is during court hours, you will need to come into the court to fill out paperwork and speak to a judge.
-If it is after hours, you can contact a law enforcement agency for an emergency order of protection.
+If it is during court hours, you will need to come into the court to fill out a petition and speak to a judge.
+If it is after hours, you may contact a law enforcement agency for an Emergency Order of Protection.

-The Order of Protection/ Injunction Against Harassment will remain in effect for a period of one year after the date of service.
-An emergency order of protection is only in effect until the close of the next business day.
-You may file a petition for a regular order at the court before closing of the next business day.
+An Order of Protection or Injunction Against Harassment will remain in effect for a period of one year after the date of service.
+An Emergency Order of Protection is only in effect until the close of the next business day.
+You may file a petition for a regular Order of Protection at the court before closing of the next business day.

 No, you may pay your civil traffic citation on or before your scheduled date to appear.
 Payments may be made online, in person, by phone or by mail at: 15 N. Beaver Street, Flagstaff, Arizona 86001.
 If after regular court hours, the court has a payment drop box at the front entrance.
 Please make all payments payable to FLAGSTAFF MUNICIPAL COURT.
 The court accepts cash, Visa, MasterCard and Discover, cashiers’ check, money orders, and personal checks (with some restrictions).
 Please have your citation available when contacting.

-If you have any questions about defensive driving school eligibility, please call the court at (928) 774-140
+If you have any questions about Defensive Driving School eligibility, please call the court at (928) 774-1401

 The Traffic Survival School (TSS) classes are presented under the authority of the Motor Vehicle Division of the Arizona Department of Transportation.
 They have no connection to the Defensive Driving School Program and classes are NOT interchangeable.
 For more information go to: https://www.azdot.gov/motor-vehicles/driver-services/Tests_Manuals_and_Driving_Schools/driving-schools